Creation of CDS post good for ex-servicemen's welfare: Rajnath

 Defence minister Rajnath Singh on Tuesday said military veterans had inspired the government to create the post of Chief of Defence Staff, predicting that it will also help in the welfare of ex-servicemen.
 He said the veterans had asked for the creation of the post.

 "The veterans are the ones who provided inspiration for this," he said at an event here to mark the day when the armed forces honour ex-servicemen.
-The Veterans Day event was also attended by the first Chief of Defence Staff Gen Bipin Rawat and Army Chief Gen M M Naravane.
+The Veterans Day event was also attended by the first Chief of Defence Staff Gen Bipin Rawat.

 Rajnath Singh said Army veterans had contributed to nation-building in a big way.
 "Your welfare is a priority for our government," he said, adding that the creation of the new post will help achieve this.